 The purpose of the long-term deliverability analysis is to identify any reliability violations on the PJM system that may require an upgrade that requires more than a 5 year lead time to implement.
-The PJM RTEP long-term reliability review process examines generator deliverability, load deliverability and common mode outage analysis for years 6 through 15.
-The long-term analysis starts with the deliverability results from the near-term base case and extrapolates the thermal results using distribution factors and forecast load growth to each year in the long-term planning horizon.
-If units with a Facilities Study Agreement are not included in the base case, a second near-term base case will be created to examine whether any long-lead time facilities would be required to support these generators.
-In addition, a long-term base case is developed from the near-term base case each planning cycle, a limited set of deliverability studies are performed on this long-term base case if the need for long lead time upgrades are identified during extrapolation of the thermal results using the near-term base case, and the deliverability thermal results are extrapolated in a similar manner as is done with the near-term base case in order to produce a second set of long-term results.
+As part of the The PJM RTEP long-term reliability review process1-examines generator and deliverability, load deliverability and common mode outage analysis for years 6 through 15 are examined.
+The long-term deliverability analysis starts with the deliverability results from the near-term base case and, together with the results from the long-term reliability analysis, interpolates extrapolates the thermal results to obtain the loadings for using distribution factors and forecast load growth to each year in the long-term planning horizon.
+The If units with that have met all Decision Point II requirements are not included in the base case, a second near-term base case will be created to examine whether any long-lead time facilities would be required to support these generators.
+In addition, a long-term base case is developed from the near-term base case each planning cycle_and includes generation additions and at risk generation as necessary to support forecast load growth , a limited set of deliverability studies are performed on this long-term base case if the need for long lead time upgrades are identified during extrapolation of the thermal results using the near-term base case, and the forecast resource mix. deliverability thermal results are extrapolated in a similar manner as is done with the near-term base case in order to produce a second set of long-term results.